 Our mission is to develop internists who are:

-- destined to become leaders in primary care, academia, public health and/or health advocacy organizations.
+- Future leaders of primary care, academia, public health and/or health advocacy organizations

-The Osler Housestaff Training Program, world-renowned since its founding in 1889, is famous for its academic rigor, its esprit de corps, its focus on general medical wards and clinics, and its unwavering commitment to comprehensive care for the residents of East Baltimore.
+The Osler Medical Residency, world-renowned since its founding in 1889, is famous for its academic rigor, its esprit de corps, its focus on general medical wards and clinics, and its unwavering commitment to comprehensive care for the residents of East Baltimore.

 Upon this historic foundation, the Urban Health Track builds additional training in:

 Hepatitis C treatment

 A hallmark of the Track is collaboration with professional and community partners who are crucial to enhancing the health of urban populations, including:

 Federally Qualified Health Centers

 Community Health Workers

 The Track is a magnet for faculty and mentors from across the Johns Hopkins East Baltimore campus: